 Avoid temptations, such as fatty foods, by using positive mental images.
 When you have a craving for sugary or fatty food, Michaels suggests that you think about how good you’ll look if you eat healthier alternatives.

-Strengthen your thighs -- so they’ll look better after you’ve dropped the fat -- by performing lunges.
+Strengthen your thighs — so they’ll look better after you’ve dropped the fat — by performing buns and thighs workouts, including lunges.
 Take a large step forward and lunge so your lead thigh is parallel to the floor and your lead knee is above your ankle.
 Keep your feet in place as you rise, with your torso vertical.
 Squat up and down for 20 repetitions on each leg and try to work up to three sets.
 Perform the exercise two to three times per week on non-consecutive days.